 |Mandatory Alcohol Education, Assessment and Treatment||No|

 Note: State laws are always changing through legislative, judicial, or other means.
 While FindLaw works hard to ensure the accuracy of its legal resources, it's a good idea to thoroughly research the law or check with an attorney to make sure you have the most recent information.

 Ignition Interlock Device (IID) Program

 In the District of Columbia, as in most states, DUI defendants have the option of driving on a limited license with the installation of an IID.
 The device measures the driver's BAC with a "Breathalyzer"-like breath monitor, allowing the car to start only after a sober sample has been taken (often with follow-up samples while the car is in operation).
 To be eligible for the program, you must:

 District of Columbia DUI Resources

 While moderate alcohol consumption and driving are common activities in the U.S., combining the two and upping the alcohol intake is a recipe for tragedy.
 But even if no one is injured or killed, DUI defendants face stiff penalties, costly fines, and other burdensome consequences.
-The best way to protect your rights and get the best outcome possible is to contact a D.C.
-DUI attorney for a free case evaluation.
+The best way to protect your rights and get the best outcome possible is to contact an experienced Washington, D.C.
+DUI attorney.